 Currently we have volunteers feeding and monitoring a few feral feeding stations.
 However, we do not have enough resources to do feeding and trapping at any new sites.

 Fostering is an excellent way for cat lovers to have a cat even when they are unable to afford the cost of a pet or make a long term commitment.
 It is a wonderful way for the cat to get lots of love and attention until we find a permanent home.
 Also, it is a good way to help with cat rescue or to get to know a cat before permanent adoption.

 For our foster homes we provide food and supplies delivered by volunteers.
 (Some foster parents donate the food and supplies which helps.)
 We provide any needed veterinary care for foster cats and take the cats back to the rescue for prescribed follow-up care.
 If the foster parent or family goes on vacation or for any reason cannot keep their foster cats for certain time periods, we temporarily take the cat back or find a new foster home.
 At any time the family or individual can no longer foster, the cat’s health changes, or the rescue deems the foster home no longer appropriate for the cat – the cat will come back to the rescue.

 Please see our Forms and Agreements section for detailed information on adoption, an Adoption Application Form, and an Adoption Agreement.
-Also feel free to call Linda at 778-426-2426 with any questions about adoption.
+Also feel free to email Linda at email@example.com with any questions.

 Long Term Senior and Special Needs Foster Program